Publication

 I was finding it challenging to represent hunger as an image.
 I keep thinking hearts and stomaches, or spoons shaped as hearts.

-I was worried that the fork would look like a devil's pitch fork
+I was worried that the fork would look like a devil's pitch fork :P

 More logo decisions.
 Don't forks look like hands?